thomas-woehrle/rosbag2csv/README.md

                    (Default: 0)
   -l , --length    The length of the extraction period in seconds.
 (Default: Until end of rosbag-file)

-TIPS: The first second and the last (partially finished) interval are excluded.
+TIPS: Don't use topics that use the nav_msgs/Path ROS message type.
+The first second and the last (partially finished) interval are excluded.
 An empty output file could mean that you specified the topics wrongly
 ```